hpc-maths/2025-hands-on-samurai/practical_session/01-first-step.md

 You have created your first box using samurai!
 You can now use this box to create a one-dimensional multi-resolution mesh.

-The construction of the multi-resolution mesh using the class `samurai::MRMesh` starts by defining the mesh configuration: the dimension, the stencil size of the numerical scheme, the number of cells for the graduation of the adapted mesh, and the stencil size of the prediction.
+The construction of the multi-resolution mesh using the class `samurai::MRMesh` starts by defining the mesh configuration.
+Don't worry about the details for now—we'll use the default configuration, which is suitable for most cases.
+(The configuration includes technical parameters such as stencil sizes, graduation constraints, and prediction order which ensure mesh quality during adaptation.)
 Then, you can create the mesh using the box defined earlier and the minimum and maximum levels of the mesh.

 ````{exercise}
 Create a one-dimensional multi-resolution mesh using the box you created in the previous exercise.
 Use the default configuration for the mesh.